cwdatlas/backtraderMicroservice/README.md

 Windows: https://docs.docker.com/desktop/install/windows-install/
 Linux: https://docs.docker.com/desktop/install/linux-install/

-I recomend to use postman to send requests to the microservice.
+I recommend to use postman to send requests to the microservice.
 Here is an example of the body of a post to this app. localhost:5000/optimize
 {
     "start_date": "2010-01-01",